thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "getTokenDrop" is marked as @public, but its signature references "TokenDrop" which is marked as @internal getTokenDrop(address: string): TokenDrop;
     getVote(address: string): Vote;
+    // Warning: (ae-forgotten-export) The symbol "ContractPublisher" needs to be exported by the entry point index.d.ts
+    //
+    // @internal (undocumented)
+    publisher: ContractPublisher;
     // (undocumented)
     resolveContractType(contractAddress: string): Promise<ContractType>;
     // @internal (undocumented)